mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 <img src="cold_wallet_persistent_usb_images/image10.png" max-width="300" height="250"/>

-Now select the percentage of the storage space on the USB drive you want to use for persistence vs data.
-Since you won’t be using the USB drive for anything other than your cold wallet, you won’t need that much space for persistence.
+Now select the percentage of the storage space on the USB device you want to use for persistence vs data.
+Since you won’t be using the USB device for anything other than your cold wallet, you won’t need that much space for persistence.
 But you will need to download and install some software such as mwc-qt-wallet and Qt5 which is required to run a cold wallet.
 If uncertain, just keep the default setting of 50%.

 *   Select persistence percentage
 *   Click ‘OK’